 We just returned from a Fall Break trip to LEGOLAND California!
 Even though my kids are older now (ages 9 and 12), they were really excited to return to this fun family park.
 We made sure to visit LEGOLAND on a Saturday so that we could attend its special Halloween event, Brick-or-Treat.

-Brick-or-Treat is held every Saturday during the month of October from 5-9 pm.
+Brick-or-Treat is held every Saturday evening during the month of October.
 It features all the fun of a day at LEGOLAND, plus treat stations and special entertainment.

 Want to know what to expect at Brick-or-Treat?
 Here is everything you need to know to make the most of your evening.